gauravcodepro/gauravcodepro/README.md

 - Voracious reader of language model implementations [language-models](https://paperswithcode.com/)
 - Open to collaboration on Bioinformatics, Deep Learning, Language Deep models, and DevOPs.
 - Very collaborative and open to supporting those who support me.
-- Not attached to any specific programming language and select according to the work specifics and needs.
+- Not attached to any specific programming language and select according to the need of the work.
 - Believe in not wasting time at any aspect [Please read this to save your time](https://github.com/gauravcodepro/gauravcodepro/blob/main/approach.md)
 - I dont code C and C++ anymore and follow time based programming to increase my speed and efficiency.